sidneyspil/PSY329_portfolio/README.md

 This brought me to my research, where I looked at sex differences in loneliness and life satisfaction within specific income levels to get a deeper understanding.

 **How was this question answered?**
+Basic description of the data: what dataset is used, sample size, how the data is collected in the original study.
+Clearly state how the analytic method and variables used match the question.
+  - For my project, I used data collected from the **ICPR 2022 National Wellbeing Survey**, which is a survey given to US adults (aged 18-64) via email where responses are kept anonymously (Monnat et al., 2024).
+  - The survey collects demographic and well-being information, such as questions about loneliness and satisfaction with life, and allows anyone to access the data for research purposes.
+  - For survey respondents to qualify for my study, they had to have answered the questions regarding sex, household income, life satisfaction, and loneliness.
+This left me with 7282 participants, 47.8% of which were men and 51.8% were women.

 **What were the findings?**
 **Why is this important?**